pseigo/bitmind-decisions/docs/unit-test-scenarios.md

 - Multiple operations
   - **Add 2, remove last, ensure lastEntryDateShort changes**
   - **Add 2, remove first, ensure lastEntryDateShort stays the same**
-  - Add 2 **references** to **same** Entry object, observe that both are added, remove one, observe list changes in size, observe that changes to one are not propogated to copies
+  - Add 2 **references** to **same** Entry object, observe that both are added, remove one, observe list changes in size, observe that changes to one are not propagated to copies
-  - Add 2 **clones** of an Entry object, observe that both are added, remove one, observe list changes in size, observe that changes to one are not propogated to copies
+  - Add 2 **clones** of an Entry object, observe that both are added, remove one, observe list changes in size, observe that changes to one are not propagated to copies

 ## model.entryDateTime